 The Jehu-class CSSV is fitted with a dual-weapon Trackfire remote-controlled weapon station (RWS) and pedestals for mounting manually operated weapons, including a coaxial PKM machine gun and a 12.7mm NSV/40mm grenade machine gun.

 It is installed with countermeasure systems for protection against ballistic, chemical, biological, radiological and nuclear defence (CBRN) threats.

-Navigation suite and communications aboard Jehu-class craft
+Navigation suite and communications on board Jehu-class craft

 The vessel’s communications systems include comprehensive radio equipment and Inmarsat-C military and data communications.
-An intercom system is installed to provide onboard communication.
+An intercom system is installed to provide on-board communication.

 Propulsion and performance

 The Jehu-class landing craft is powered by Scania diesel engines rated at 660kW each.
 The vessel also features two Rolls-Royce 40A3 water jets, two ZF 500 gearboxes and an auxiliary engine, Fischer Panda 25i PMS.
 It has a fuel capacity of 2,100l.